tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 > ** Approximate Bayesian Computation**
 >
 > To estimate the parameters of ALM and EXAM, we used approximate
-> bayesian computation (ABC), enabling us to obtain an estimate of the
+> Bayesian computation (ABC), enabling us to obtain an estimate of the
 > posterior distribution of the generalization and learning rate
 > parameters for each individual.
 ABC belongs to the class of
 > simulation-based inference methods (Cranmer et al., 2020), which have